James Edward Tait: VC citation

 Lieutenant James Edward Tait was also awarded the Military Cross at the Battle of Vimy Ridge.
 The citation for this award is as follows:

 "For conspicuous gallantry and devotion to duty.
 Early in an assault he was wounded, and all the other officers killed or wounded, but he led his company with great fearlessness and determination through intense fire to the objective, and, although unable to walk, supervised its consolidation, finally crawling back alone, to leave for others the four bearers."

-Due to his previous work with the Hudson Bay Railway survey, a siding south of Lynn Lake, Manitoba was named Jetait in his honour.
+Due to his previous work with the Hudson Bay Railway survey, a siding by Van Hende Lake, Manitoba was named Jetait in his honour in 1953.
 Lieutenant Tait also has an island named after him in the Winnipeg River, Manitoba between the Pinawa Marina and the Pinawa Sailing Club.

 Tait is buried at Fouquescourt British Cemetery which is located 16 miles south of Albert, France (special memorial, grave 8).
 His Victoria Cross is displayed at the Glenbow Museum in Calgary, Alberta, Canada.